-Where to buy gold bullion
+Where to buy gold bullion in London

-One of the most famous jewellery quarters in Europe is the area known as Hatton Garden, not far from Farringdon tube station.
-This is basically one long road of continuous jewellers, meaning that they have to be relatively competitive to gain your business.
+One of the most famous jewellery quarters in Europe is the area known as Hatton Garden, not far from Farringdon tube station, it is a must-go place to visit when you buy gold in London.
+This is one long road of continuous jewellers, meaning that they have to be relatively competitive to gain your business.
 Their focus will be more on selling jewellery so any second-hand bullion bars they receive may well be melted down before you get the chance to buy them.

 There are several shops around Old Bond Street, New Bond Street, Piccadilly Circus Station and Oxford Street.
-In fact, Oxford Street caters to the international tourists who flock to London each year, and has nearly 20 shops on it.
+Oxford Street caters to the international tourists who flock to London each year and has nearly 20 shops on it.
 These range from mid-priced to extremely pricey.
 For example, the Selfridges building itself boasts of big names like Cartier, Van Cleef and Tiffany.
 That’s the high end.

-and in the city….
+and in the city…

 Another area worth scouting is the area around the Bank of England.
 This is a well-spread area with Threadneedle Street and the Cornhill Road on one side and Princes Street and Queen Victoria Street on the other side.
 Near the Bank subway station, opposite the Bank of England lies the Royal Exchange – a shopping mall with several gold dealers in it.
 There are other large bullion dealers in the area as well on the Cornhill Road, as you go towards the Aldgate train station.